GraceKaimburi/GGA_Indicators_Tool/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the AGNES Business License.

+© Grace Kaimburi